Sailing the Italian Adriatic coast: Complete guide

 Rimini, the pearl of the Riviera Romagnola, offers sightseeing sandy beaches, providing an ideal playground for lovers of swimming, water sports and lounging.

 Rimini also boasts a rich historical heritage.
-The Arc of Augustus, a vestige of Roman times, and The Bridge of Tiberius bear witness to its glorious past.
+The Arc d'Auguste, a vestige of Roman times, and le Pont de Tibère bear witness to its glorious past.
 For thrill-seekers, the Mirabilandia theme park promises guaranteed thrills.

-Envy of a medieval getaway?
-Head to San Marino, the oldest republic in the world.
-Perched on Mount Titano, this micro-state offers an exceptional panorama of the Adriatic coast.
+Fancy a medieval getaway?
+Head to San Marino, the world's oldest republic.
+Perched on Mount Titano, this micro-state offers exceptional panoramic views of the Adriatic coast.
 Stroll along its cobbled streets, visit its medieval fortresses and soak up its peaceful atmosphere.
-Between lively beaches and picturesque villages, Rimini and San Marino form a charming duo that will satisfy every desire.
+Between lively beaches and picturesque villages, Rimini and San Marino form a charming duo that will satisfy all your desires.

 Sailing in Rimini

-The well-equipped port of Rimini offers a host of services to welcome sailors: moorings, supplies, repairs, as well as direct access to shops and public transport.
+The well-equipped port of Rimini offers a multitude of services to welcome sailors: moorings, supplies, repairs, as well as direct access to shops and public transport.

-The Romagna coast, of which Rimini is a part, is characterised by its sandy coastal plain and shallow sea depths.
+The Romagna coast, of which Rimini is a part, is characterized by its sandy coastal plain and shallow sea depths.
 This configuration is ideal for swimming and water sports.
-However, you should remain vigilant, particularly during periods of strong winds or low tide, when currents can strengthen and create sandbanks.
+However, you should remain vigilant, especially during periods of high wind or low tide, when currents can strengthen and create sandbanks.

 Site internet : Marina de Rimini